NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 !!! note

     We have used Makie's animation features to produce this animation.
-If you want information how this stuff works, take a look at the [Makie documentation](https://makie.juliaplots.org/stable/documentation/animation/).
+If you want information how Makie works, take a look at the [Makie documentation](https://makie.juliaplots.org/stable/documentation/animation/).

 Since this package is focused on nonadiabatic dynamics, you won't see much adiabatic RPMD